GaloisInc/FAW/README.md

 to work with these formats from different perspectives.
 For example:

-- Specification writers: the FAW makes it easy to compare various parsers that implement the spec as well as examine the kind of documents that are available in the wild and how they interpret the specification.
+- Specification writers: the FAW makes it easy to compare various parsers that implement the format specification as well as examine the kind of documents that are available in the wild and how they relate to the specification.
-- Parser Developers: in addition to the parser comparisons mentioned above, the FAW also makes it easy to make changes to a parser and test parser behavior against large corpus.
+- Parser Developers: in addition to the parser comparisons mentioned above, the FAW also makes it easy to make changes to a parser and test parser behavior against large corpora.
-- Vulnerability Researchers: the FAW allows easy incorporation of new ananlysis to dig more in to the programs and the specification under test.
+- Vulnerability Researchers: the FAW allows easy incorporation of new analyses to dig into the programs and specifications under test.

 # Screenshot